jee-mj/portfolio/notes/day1.md

 So there are five days to complete the demo.

 1. Later today once awaking, the assets for the main page should be attained.
+DONE!
 2. Tomorrow, the focus should be on refactoring all the code.
 I suspect there are some unnecessary divs from the content I frankenstein'd to look pretty with lots of wasted space.
 Once the code is cleaned up, look into the animations.
 3. Then, work on About page.
 4. Languages, and work/education (work/education can be mirrored).